You’ve got leftover Brussel sprouts from dinner. Can your guinea pig help finish them?

 - Water 86 g

-However, guinea pigs can become sick if they eat too much food rich in calcium and oxalates.
+All these vitamins and minerals are beneficial to your health as well as your guinea pigs’ health.
+Guinea pigs can become sick if they eat too much food rich in calcium and oxalates though.

-As guinea pigs need vegetables every day, the best thing you can do for your pets is to feed them with a variety of veggies.
+Since guinea pigs need vegetables every day, the best thing you can do is feed them a variety of veggies.

 Are Brussel Sprouts Good for Guinea Pigs?

-Never feed your guinea pigs with cooked or baked food as their stomach cannot digest dairy products, meat, and any type of processed food.
+Never feed your guinea pigs cooked or baked food, as their stomachs can’t digest dairy products, meat, or any type of processed food.
+Here’s how it works.

 Vitamin C